 Modernism and the Art of Muslim South Asia (University of North Carolina Press, 2010).

-Informed by postcolonial theory and globalization studies, this book traces the emergence of modernism by selected artists associated with “Pakistan” over the course of the twentieth century.
-It traces one influential genealogical trajectory—the emergence of artistic subjectivity—framed by nationalism, modernism, cosmopolitanism, and “tradition.”
-To address quandaries of self and society, artists drew selectively from broader Persianate and Islamicate cultural legacies, contributing to the development of transnational modernism in the postcolonial era.
-More broadly, this study offers a new way of writing histories of nonwestern modern art by situating modernism as transnational, rather than located primarily within a national art history.
+(Indian edition published by Munshiram, 2012).
+Informed by postcolonial theory and globalization studies, this book traces the emergence of modernism by selected artists from South Asia over the course of the twentieth century.
+More broadly, this study offers a new way of writing histories of nonwestern modern art by situating modernism as transnational rather than located primarily within a national art history.
+The book received the 2010 Junior Book Prize from the American Institute of Pakistan Studies, and has been widely reviewed in academic and art journals.

-During the last few decades, scholarly studies of Pakistan have focused on its persistent political and institutional failures to constitute a viable democracy and civil society.
-Much of this work however, fails to attend to the emergence of new publics, counterpublics and non-state actors, whose venue of social, political, and aesthetic interventions are increasingly enacted in the realm of the “popular.
-These groups include not only political actors, but also contemporary artists.
-By looking beyond the screen of formal politics, this study analyzes largely unstudied visual transformations in the popular realm as persistently intersecting with organized civic life, creating unanticipated and dynamic sites for new forms of text and image based popular politics and aesthetics.
+Analyzes the emergence of new publics, counterpublics and non-state actors, whose venue of social, political, and aesthetic interventions are increasingly enacted in the realm of the “popular.”
+Studies largely unstudied visual transformations as persistently intersecting with organized civic life, creating unanticipated and dynamic sites for new forms of text and image based politics and aesthetics.

 Tarjama/Translation: Contemporary Art from the Middle East, Central Asia, and its Diasporas.
 Co-edited with Leeza Ahmady and Reem Fadda (ArteEast, 2009).
 80 pages.
 Catalog of exhibition Tarjama/Translation featuring 28 artists.